RoadrunnerWMC/RoadrunnerWMC_Levels/2021_09_NSMBW_Level_Contest/README.md

 # RoadrunnerWMC's Sept.
 2021 NSMBW Level Contest Entry

 **NOTE:** This is the "spoiler-free" readme.
 If/when you're comfortable with spoilers for this level, [you can see see the rest of the readme here](README_spoilers.md).
+Also, sub-directories of this folder include their own readmes, in which spoilers are fair game -- you've been warned.

 ## Introduction